sproy/mcp-alchemy/README.md

-# Database MCP Server
+# MCP Alchemy

 UNDER ACTIVE DEVELOPMENT.
 WORKS GREAT BUT WILL CHANGE :)

-Python server implementing Model Context Protocol (MCP) for SQL database operations.
-Supports any SQLAlchemy compatible database with clean vertical output formatting.
+MCP Alchemy is a Model Context Protocol (MCP) server that gives Claude direct access to your SQL databases.
+It allows Claude to explore database schemas, execute queries, and analyze large result sets through a clean, consistent interface.
+Supports any SQLAlchemy-compatible database including PostgreSQL, MySQL, MariaDB, and SQLite.

+For handling large result sets that exceed Claude's context window, MCP Alchemy integrates with [claude-local-files](https://github.com/runekaagaard/claude-local-files) to enable Claude to analyze complete datasets and generate reports or visualizations.

 ## Features